The 10 Best FPS games for Mac

 Portal 2 was a tough pick.
 Not because it lacks quality, but because it isn't technically a first-person "shooter".
 Regardless, this first-person game is so good, it deserves a spot on this list.

-Our review is all praise, but that’s only because this game is one of the best games ever made.
-By it’s own rights, Portal 2 is one of Valve’s best games to date and that means a lot.
+By its own rights, Portal 2 is one of Valve's most excellent games to date and that means a lot.

 A Good Match for: Folks who want to shoot less and think more.